alexharri/website/posts/searching-and-navigating-git-commits.md

 <@text200>...</@>
 ```

-As a first step, we look at a summary of which files changed via `show --stat`:
+As a first step, let's look at a summary of the changes in `9347c8bdd0` changed via `show --stat`:

 ```
 <@text200>▶</@> <@text400>git show</@> <@commit>9347c8bdd0</@> <@cli-arg>--stat --oneline</@>